rohitchhibber/stepstead-messages/docs/privacy_policy.md

-## Your Privacy

-WalkWell is designed to respect your privacy by default.
-We collect only what is necessary to provide core app functionality.
+# StepStead Privacy Policy

+Your privacy is important to us.
+StepStead is designed to work with minimal data collection and to keep your information under your control.

+---

 ## Health Data

-If you grant permission, WalkWell reads step count, walking distance, and activity energy from Apple Health.
+If you choose to grant permission, StepStead uses Apple HealthKit to read the following data:
+- Step count
+- Walking and running distance
+- Active energy burned

-This data is used only inside the app and is never shared or sold.
+This data is used solely to display your activity, progress, and insights within the app.

+StepStead does **not** write data back to Apple Health, and health data is **never shared, sold, or used for advertising**.

+---

 ## Data Storage

-Most data is stored locally on your device.
+Most data used by StepStead is stored **locally on your device**.

-Some non-personal content such as motivational messages and health articles may be fetched remotely.
+Some non-personal content, such as motivational messages or health-related articles, may be fetched securely from remote servers.
+This content does not include personal or identifiable information.

+---

 ## Analytics & Tracking

-WalkWell does not use advertising trackers and does not track you across apps or websites.
+StepStead does **not** use advertising trackers.
+We do **not** track users across apps or websites.
+We do **not** collect personal analytics data for advertising or profiling purposes.

+---

 ## Payments

-All purchases are handled securely by Apple through the App Store.
+All subscriptions and purchases are handled securely by Apple through the App Store.
-WalkWell does not store payment information.
+StepStead does not collect, store, or have access to your payment information.

+---

-## Your Control
+## Your Choices & Control

+You are always in control of your data.

-You can revoke Health permissions at any time via:
+- Health permissions can be changed at any time via:
-Settings → Health → Data Access & Devices → WalkWell
+  **Settings → Health → Data Access & Devices → StepStead**

-Deleting the app removes all locally stored data.
+- Deleting the app will remove all locally stored data from your device.

+---

+## Contact

+If you have any questions about this Privacy Policy, you can contact us through the app’s feedback feature.